wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

 .. _cti_protocol_starttls:

-StartTLS
+STARTTLS
 ^^^^^^^^

-The StartTLS command is used to upgrade a connection to use SSL.
+The STARTTLS command is used to upgrade a connection to use SSL.
 Once connected, the server send a starttls offer to the client which can reply with a starttls message including the status field.
 The server will then send a starttls message back to the client with the same status and start the handshake if the status is